Under pressure from media organisations WADA softens restrictive conditions for journalists

-Violators would be expelled
+Violators could be expelled

 "WADA is copying larger sports organisations"